ignatiusmb/mauss.dev/workspace/content/routes/posts/digital-garden/+article.md

 > the best time to plant a tree was 20 years ago. the second best time is now.

-the site's structure is more fluid and often reflects the author's mental model. it is a record of thinking processes that invites readers into someone's evolving understanding rather than a finished body of work — a reminder that growth takes time, and ideas too deserve patience and care.
+over time, these ideas interconnect, forming what many call a *second brain*. the site's structure becomes fluid, reflecting the author's mental model — a record of thinking processes. it invites readers into an evolving understanding rather than a finished body of work, a garden that will always remain *under construction*.

 ## structural